meta-toolkit/meta/RELEASING.md

    changes (like enhancements) increment the Minor release number.
 Patch versions should be released only for bug fixes.

+2. Update the version number in `CMakeLists.txt`.

-2. Ensure `CHANGELOG.md` is up to date.
+3. Ensure `CHANGELOG.md` is up to date.

    If there are *any* breaking changes, mention these explicitly.
 If there are migration strategies to work around these breaking changes, provide a brief explanation (or a link to explain them).

-3. If there are major *or* minor API changes, ensure that the documentation on the website (meta-toolkit/meta-toolkit.org) is correct.
+4. If there are major *or* minor API changes, ensure that the documentation on the website (meta-toolkit/meta-toolkit.org) is correct.

    Update Doxygen as necessary.

-4. Ensure that the build is passing on both Travis (Linux + OS X) and Appveyor (Windows/MinGW-w64).
+5. Ensure that the build is passing on both Travis (Linux + OS X) and Appveyor (Windows/MinGW-w64).

-5. Merge branch `develop` into `master` with a commit message
+6. Merge branch `develop` into `master` with a commit message

    > Merge branch 'develop' for MeTA vX.Y.Z

    Use `git merge develop --no-ff` to create a merge commit.

-6. Tag the merge commit.
+7. Tag the merge commit.
 The tag should be both annotated *and* signed:

    ```
    git tag -as vX.Y.Z